aodin/charts/README.md

 import { Line } from "@aodin/charts";

 export class Example extends Line {
-  // Parse an array of objects instead of an array of arrays parseX(data) {
+  // Parse an array of objects from the values property instead of an array of arrays parseX(data) {
     return d3.map(data.values, (d) => d3.isoParse(d.x));
   }